-Borrowers must use the funds predominately (at minimum 75%) for payroll and it is crucial to start tracking and recording at the start of the eight weeks if they intend to apply for forgiveness.
-At the end of the eight-week period, your bank will ask for receipts, registers, reports, etc. to verify how funds were used.
-The eight-week period and the 75% minimum are current hot topics in conversations on possible PPP rule reform.
-We are awaiting further information and possible changes to this in the coming weeks.
+Borrowers must use the funds predominately (at minimum 60%) for payroll and it is crucial to start tracking and recording at the start of the 24 weeks if they intend to apply for forgiveness.
+At the end of the 24-week period, your bank will ask for receipts, registers, reports, etc. to verify how funds were used.

-Information below is to the best of our knowledge as of May 18, 2020 but is subject to change at any time by the Small Business Administration (SBA).
+Information below is to the best of our knowledge as of June 8, 2020 following the enactment of the PPP Flexibility Act but is subject to change at any time by the Small Business Administration (SBA).

 What expenses can you pay for with the PPP loan funds?